hventura789/hventura789/README.md

-- 👋 Hi, I’m @hventura789, my actual name is Hunter Ventura :)
+- 👋 Hi, I’m @hventura789, my actual name is Hunter Ventura and I'm from Pittsburgh, PA :)
 - 👀 I’m interested in software development, web development, and an interesting fact about me is that I actually enjoy coding in Java lol.
 - 🌱 I’m currently learning Java, HTML, CSS, JavaScript, and SQL.
 - 💞️ I’m looking to collaborate on either desktop or web applications using Java, JavaScript, HTML or CSS - or really any project involving any of those languages!